Aditya01000/pig-game/README.md

 ### here's working version of it: https://pig-game1000.netlify.app

+## 🎮 How to play

+- You need to roll the dice and player which gets **69 score** or more than it wins the game!

+- If you get 1 as a number after rolling dice your current score would be resseted but your score would not be affected.

+- You can press **hold** button if u want to pass your turn to other player if you think there's risk of getting number 1 in dice. .

+- When you win the game you can press **New Game** button to restart the game again.

+- There's a surprise for you after you win the game😉.

 ## 🧭 Technologies

 - **Javascript** is used to add functionality to this game.